 - Analyze data & draw inferences.
 Decide whether changes/improvements to the curriculum/teaching strategies improved student learning

 The GRCC Institutional Learning Outcomes (ILOs) are measured in the context of courses and programs in order to understand how the curriculum and student experiences are preparing students in Communication, Critical Thinking, Personal Responsibility and Social Responsibility.
 Faculty are responsible for identifying or creating measurement instruments that reflect the contextual learning appropriate in the courses and programs in which they teach.
-A general rubric has been created to help guide faculty in the development of such instruments (see ILO Rubric on right).
+A general rubric has been created to help guide faculty in the development of such instruments.

 - By examining evidence of student learning and determining where action is needed in order to improve student performance;

 - Simply identifying an area of concern that you wish to study;

 - Identifying data or information that you think would help you to better understand student learning;

 - Identifying/using a new instructional strategy or process that you are planning to incorporate within the curriculum or service.